top of page

 Some believe that the Lenape would hold ceremonies at the very top of the mound that is today the location of the Philadelphia Museum of Art made famous by Sylvester Stallone's famous jog in his Rocky movie.
 Mound building was a vast culture made famous by the Native Americans who lived along the Mississippi, Ohio, and Missouri Rivers, but it also extended as far as the eastern part of the United States even reaching as far as Pennsylvania.

-It is believed that the Native Americans considered mounds sacred, as they buried their ancestors there.
-Thomas Jefferson is famous for building his home at Monticello on top of a mound in Virginia, and he excavated the site being that mounds were also very sacred in European culture as well.
-It would be interesting if in the future archaeologist would excavate the site under the Philadelphia Museum of Art in order to see if there is definitive evidence that the Lenape used the site outside of folklore.
-In any event Swedish colonist also considered this Lenape Mound near the Delaware River sacred, as they would light fires atop the mound celebrating the solstices and equinoxes.
-The Swedes would call the mound Fire-Mount and today we call it Fair-Mount or Fairmount Park the most famous park in Philadelphia.
-Celebrations of solstices and equinoxes are ancient sun rituals practiced all around the ancient pagan world from groups as varied as the priest of Egypt to the Druids of the British Isles who built Stonehenge.
+It is believed that Native Americans regarded mounds as sacred, using them as burial sites for their ancestors.
+Thomas Jefferson is renowned for constructing his home at Monticello atop a mound in Virginia and excavating the site, as mounds held significance in European culture as well.
+It would be intriguing if future archaeologists were to excavate the site beneath the Philadelphia Museum of Art to determine if there is concrete evidence of the Lenape using the site beyond folklore.
+Swedish colonists also viewed this Lenape Mound near the Delaware River as sacred, lighting fires on the mound to celebrate solstices and equinoxes.
+The Swedes referred to the mound as Fire-Mount, and today it is known as Fair-Mount or Fairmount Park, the most famous park in Philadelphia.
+Celebrations of solstices and equinoxes are ancient sun rituals practiced worldwide by diverse groups, from Egyptian priests to the Druids of the British Isles who constructed Stonehenge.

 It is therefore interesting to mention that when Pope Francis came to the United States to visit this past year he made quick stops in New York and Washington D.C., but his most important visit was his Sunday services held in Philadelphia, as he sat on top of the old Fire-Mount.
 What makes the visit odd is the great respect the Pope showed the sixth largest city in the United States, for most people Philadelphia is dwarfed in importance by both the much larger New York and Washington D.C. which is the political center of the United States, but did Pope Francis know something about Philadelphia's spiritual and occult significance that most did not know?
 Or is this all coincidence?